-Swain County is Great for Road Cycling and Off-road Mountain Biking at the Tsali Recreation Area
+WNC has Great Road Cycling and Off-road Mountain Biking

 In the Western North Carolina mountains, the word "flat" is seldom used to describe our landscape.
 So, needless to say, biking these hills can be a challenge for road bikers and off-road bikers alike.

-Each year, Swain County attracts thousands of mountain bikers to the world-famous Tsali Recreation Area Trail System, 15 miles west of Bryson City.
-Pronounced "SAH-lee" and named after the 19th Cherokee Indian martyr, the 42-mile network of multi-use trails is consistently rated one of the top ten riding destinations in the United States.
-The four-loop system offers a variety of landscapes and trail types from single track to old logging roads.
+Tsali – Each year, Swain County attracts thousands of mountain bikers to the world-famous Tsali Recreation Area Trail System, 15 miles west of Bryson City.
+Pronounced "SAH-lee" and named after the 19th century Cherokee Indian martyr, the 42-mile network of multi-use trails is consistently rated one of the top ten riding destinations in the United States.
+The 'flowy' four-loop system offers a variety of landscapes and trail types from single track to old logging roads.
 Hikers may use the trails any day of the week, but mountain bikers and horseback riders are kept separated by alternating use of the trails.
-A schedule is posted at all trailheads.
-Click here for a printable map of Tsali Trails (pdf).
+There are signs at the trailheads that clearly list which trails are available.
+Tsali trails schedule.

 Just west of Bryson City, bike trails include two moderate loops offer a variety of landscapes on lightly traveled roads.
 The 13-mile Lower Alarka Loop offers views of Lake Fontana and the Tuckasegee River, while the 15-mile Upper Alarka Loop offers a mixture of scenic flat farmland and steep mountain grades.